Lazza/RecuperaBit/README.md

 [body file](http://wiki.sleuthkit.org/index.php?title=Body_file) format.
 These are exported in the directory specified by `-o` (or `recuperabit_output`).

+### Limitation

+Currently RecuperaBit does not work with compressed files on an NTFS filesystem.
+If you have deep knowledge of the inner workings of file compression on NTFS filesystem, your help would be much appreciated, as available documentation is quite sparse on the topic.

 ### Pypy

 RecuperaBit can be run with the standard cPython implementation, however speed